usfca-cs345/ocaml-setup/README.md

 OCaml is already installed on the lab computers.
-You only need to add these two lines to the `.bash_profile` file on your home directory (or `.zshrc` if you use zsh, if you are not sure you are not using zsh):
+You only need to add these two lines to the `.bash_profile` file on your home directory (or `.zshrc` if you use zsh, if you are not sure you are not using zsh, you are probably using bash on Linux and zsh on Mac.
+To be sure, you can run `echo $ZSH_NAME`, it prints `zsh` on zsh, and an empty line on bash):

 ```
 export OPAMROOT=/usr/local/opam